The Life of Handel (40 min)

 After a brief visit to Hanover with the King, Handel took charge of the music in the household of the Duke of Chandos.
 This very wealthy nobleman had a palace in Whitehall and a country estate at Canons Park near Edgware.
 Handel lived for two years at Canons Park composing operas, anthems (called the Chandos anthems), chamber music, harpsichord music, and orchestral music for the Duke.

-Although the beautiful house and private chapel were destroyed by fire, the parish church of Little Stanmore is still in existence.
-The Duke of Chandos had his own pew here and spent much money in restoring it.
+Although the beautiful house and private chapel were destroyed by fire some time ago, the parish church of Little Stanmore is still in existence.
+The Duke of Chandos had his own pew here and spent much money in restoring the chapel.
 Handel must often have played on the little black-keyed organ so carefully preserved, and many of his compositions must first have been performed in this little church.

 The best known of all Handel’s works for harpsichord, “The Harmonious Blacksmith,” was written then.
 This piece was a set of variations which occurred in one of the suites.
 The name was given to it afterwards but there was no foundation for the story which told how Handel got his inspiration for the theme.

-As the story goes, two hundred years ago Edgware was a country village.
-One day when Handel had gone for a walk he was caught in a severe storm.
+According to one account, Handel had gone for a walk when he was caught in a severe storm.
 He took shelter in a blacksmith’s forge in Edgware Road and heard the blacksmith singing as he worked.
 The melody of the song was supposed to have become the theme of the variations in E.

 Listen to the Air and Variations from ‘Harpsichord Suite No. 5’ HWV 430 (4 min)